 Going back to the question of niching from Part 1 of the article, one way of differentiating your firm is by choosing a niche that allows you to bill very differently than all the other lawyers.

-Most lawyers are stuck in the world of billable hours and hate it as much as their clients.
+Most lawyers are stuck in the world of billable hours and hate it as much as their clients do.
 We’ve discovered a niche with a recurring monthly revenue model that clients ADORE.
 (And no, it’s not Estate Planning, and it’s not flat fee.)

 Adore is a strong word, and I meant to get your attention.